Equilibris/dissertation/proposal.typ

 These are highly expressive but accessing cofixed points to a depth $n$ takes $cal(O)(n^2)$ time, which compounds when you map data $m$ times to $cal(O)(n^2^m)$, this is a problem when using lean as a general purpose programming language.
 Previous work has focused on trying to achieve this performance within the same universe.
+An alternative approach is using the state-machine implementation of a corecursor.
+This is a higher universe object which uses the corecursor directly.
-An alternative approach is trying rather to use Shrink which has the behaviour of allowing types in higher universes to be shrunk to the lower universes under certain circumstances.
+// An alternative approach is trying rather to use Shrink which has the behaviour of allowing types in higher universes to be shrunk to the lower universes under certain circumstances.
+Showing an equivalence between these two representations layes the groundwork for performance gains through future lean features.
-By showing an equivalence between the state-machine implementation of a cofixed point and the current implementation, we can instantiate Shrink.
+// By showing an equivalence between the state-machine implementation of a cofixed point and the current implementation,
+// we can instantiate Shrink.
-Doing this gives us nice the computational behaviour, meaning the entire expression collapses to $cal(O)(n)$.
+With these we get nice computational behaviour, meaning the entire expression collapses to $cal(O)(n)$.
 A demonstration of the possible gains can be seen in @perf, where the $x$-axis is the index into the array and the $y$-axis is a ns (scaled to 1e8) duration